The aim of the JAIN Challenge is to gather as much knowledge as possible about promising assistive technology in

 on artificial intelligence, which support the quality of life and self-reliance of people with dementia and their

 carers and reduce the workload for professionals, relatives and carer.
 Prof. Erik Scherder,

 Prof. Catholijn Jonker, Prof. Dick Swaab and Marco Blom (Alzheimer Netherlands)

-In the JAIN field labs government, universities, applied science institutes, informal care, healthcare institutions, and companies can work together directly with the end-users, people suffering from memory loss, and the system in which they participate, in order to develop products that meet the demands of the end-users completely.
+In the JAIN fieldlabs, national and international, governments, universities, applied science institutes, informal care, healthcare institutions, and companies can work together directly with the end-users, people with memory loss, and the system in which they participate, in order to develop products that meet the demands of the end-users completely.